gkbrasselle/DS4002Project1/README.md

 1. DATA
     - "Amazon Fine Food Reviews" dataset
-    - Instructions for accessing and importing the data
+    - DataInstructions --> steps for accessing and importing the data
 2. SCRIPTS
     - Project_1.ipynb --> a full script containing all of the code needed to reproduce results.
     - p1dataapendix.R --> a script containing the code used to produce EDA plots in the data appendix.
 3. OUTPUT
-    -
+    - Exploratory Data plots
+    - Single Linear Regression Analysis (Phase 1)
+    - Multiple Linear Regression Analysis (Phase 2)
-3. LICENSE.md
+4. LICENSE.md
 5. README.md